getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

 The message passing that trades the URL strings between the two goroutines is pretty straightforward.
-The first goroutine makes an Ajax request for the first URL, and that response is put onto the `ch` channel.
-The second goroutine makes an Ajax request for the second URL, then gets the first response `res1` off the `ch` channel.
+The first goroutine makes an Ajax request to the first URL, and that response is put onto the `ch` channel.
+The second goroutine makes an Ajax request to the second URL, then gets the first response `res1` off the `ch` channel.
 At that point, both responses `res1` and `res2` are completed and ready.

 If there are any remaining values in the `ch` channel at the end of the goroutine run, they will be passed along to the next step in the sequence.
 So, to pass out message(s) from the final goroutine, `put(..)` them into `ch`.
 As shown, to avoid the blocking of those final `put(..)`s, we switch `ch` into buffering mode by setting its `buffer_size` to `2` (default: `0`).